 Gainesville's vibrant downtown community perfectly captures the city's authentic college town vibe; a relaxed atmosphere filled with southern charm.
 Neighboring the University of Florida, this part of the Gator Nation extends across University Avenue east from 6th Street to 15th Street and south from 8th Ave. to 5th Ave.
-This location is ideal for University of Florida students and professors looking to live in an exciting area but still be near campus.
+This location is ideal for University of Florida students and professors looking to live in Gainesville, FL apartment in an exciting area but still be near campus.

 Downtown Gainesville is perfect for those in search of a friendly and culturally thriving neighborhood to call home.
 Residents are able to enjoy modern living and amenities in an area surrounded by beautiful, historic architecture and lush trees.
 This area is home to some of the city's best local eats and brews, boutique shops, art, theater and live music.
 Here, locals are also able to take full advantage of a wide-array of social activities, events, and nightlife fun for all ages.